regebro/hovercraft/docs/manual.rst

     template     The name of the xsl template.

     css          A list of css filenames separated by whitespace.
-These files will get included in the final file with "screen, print, projection" as the media specification.
+These files will get included in the final file with "all" as the media specification.

     css-<media>  A list of css filenames separated by whitespace.
 These files will get included in the final file with the media given in